crusher-dev/crusher/README.md

 ## 🔮 Features

-- E2E simple no-code testing
-- UI & User Flow testing.
+- Create test without writing code.
+We track basic action by creating a fork of chromium.
+- Test UI and compare pixel perfect with last version
+- Replay user flows within test.
 - Latest chromium support.
 - Auto-hover detection functionality.
+- Detailed reports with video and e2e repors (coming soon)
 - Scheduled monitoring (EE feature)
 - Github integration and Alerting (EE feature)
 - All browser + different browser version(EE feature).
+- Super easy deploy using Docker or Heroku.
+- Host it on your infra or Crusher cloud.

+We're still early and need to do lot of things to make this a end to end platform.
+We you need any feature, please file it in github issues.

 ## 📹 Demo

-Creating a test
+**Creating a test**

 <a target="_blank" href="https://www.loom.com/share/b8a0f8f1b4b74661a9b5efb7ad66d033">
 <img  src="https://cdn.loom.com/sessions/thumbnails/b8a0f8f1b4b74661a9b5efb7ad66d033-with-play.gif" width="100%"> </a>

-Running a test
+**Running a test**

 <a target="_blank" href="https://www.loom.com/share/b8a0f8f1b4b74661a9b5efb7ad66d033">
 <img  src="https://cdn.loom.com/sessions/thumbnails/b8a0f8f1b4b74661a9b5efb7ad66d033-with-play.gif" width="100%"> </a>